iclr-blogposts/2023/_posts/2022-12-01-sets-and-graphs.md

 One of the seminal papers discussing both permutation invariant neural networks and universal function approximation was DeepSets by Zaheer et al. in 2017<d-cite key="Zaheer2017"></d-cite>.
-The idea is simple: apply the same neural network $\phi$ to several inputs, sum up their results, and apply a final neural network $\rho$.
+The idea is simple: apply the same neural network $\phi$ to several inputs, sum up their results, and apply a final neural network $\rho$.<d-footnote>Figure from Wagstaff et al. 2021.</d-footnote>

 {% include figure.html path="assets/img/2022-12-01-sets-and-graphs/graphsuniv_deepsets.png" class="img-fluid" %}